ibm-cloud-docs/solution-tutorials/infrastructure-as-code.md

 {: #scaleresources}

 Virtual server resources can be scaled and managed fully from the template code.
-We want to do the the following:
+We want to do the following:

 - Increase number of CPU cores to 4 cores
 - Increase RAM to 4GB